 You’ll never believe what’s going to happen to Australia’s property markets.

-To deal with the projected population growth between now and 2061 it’s likely we’re going to require one new property built for every two properties that currently exists!
+And if you think about it...to deal with the projected population growth between now and 2061 it’s likely we’re going to require one new property built for every two properties that currently exists!

-The 2021 update forecasts 38.8 million by 2060-61, but this still means Australia’s population is projected to grow faster than most other developed countries.
+Even though these projects are a little lower than previous projections – due to Covid slowing things down - this still means Australia’s population is projected to grow faster than most other developed countries.

 Despite the reduction of the projected population, these trends are truly monumental.

 If you think about it, it’s taken Australia well over 200 years since European settlement to reach a population of 25.5 million people today.